 Engr.
 Reynaldo M. Abrencillo currently serves as the Business Development Head of Ovialand, Inc. He leads the land acquisition, design and planning, licensing and budgeting of all Ovialand developments.
+From 2014 to 2021, Engr.
+Abrencillo served as Ovialand's Construction Head.
 With his deep experience in housing and land development, Rey is able to carefully assess land options for development viability.
 He works closely with the Design and Planning team to ensure that the house and lot offerings adhere to the Premier standards of the Company.
 He works closely with the senior management team to create, implement, and roll out plans for operational processes.
 Before his current role, he served as the Construction Manager of the corporation, where he was in charge of several construction projects including SAVANA, CALIYA, SANNERA I and II.